 Reporting and acknowledgments

 The Ecological Society of Australia is very interested in the outcomes of all projects funded.
-All continuing students provide a Progress Report as part of their continuing application.
-We also expect to receive a Final Report within two months of the completion of the project, as well as a copy of the thesis.
+All continuing students provide a Progress Report as part of their continuing application - a separate progress report is not necessary.
+If you are not intending to apply for more funding , or if it is your final year of funding we expect to receive a Final Report within two months of the completion of the project, as well as a copy of the thesis.

 Report templates are available online.
 If you are unable to access the forms or have queries on completion please email HolsworthEndowment@ecolsoc.org.au.